Do you run around the kitchen like a headless chicken in the morning?

 And I can be there for them when they need help instead of telling them I’m too busy packing their lunch.

-Lastly, I’m not stressed out and kids are happier.
+Lastly, I’m not stressed out.

+Your Turn!
+Have you tried any of these school lunch packing ideas?
 Which tip will you try first?